 Yes.
-The Industrial Commission is proposing rules that provide that carry over does not affect accrual, usage rights, or usage limits under the Fair Wages and Healthy Families Act.
+Carry over does not affect accrual, usage rights, or usage limits under the Fair Wages and Healthy Families Act.
+See A.A.C.
+R20-5-1206(I)(1).
 This means that, subject to front-loading or payout pursuant to Arizona Revised Statutes § 23-372(D)(4), an employee retains the right to accrue additional earned paid sick time in a subsequent year, regardless of the amount of earned paid sick time carried over to the subsequent year.
 Carried over earned paid sick time, however, may remain subject to yearly usage limits.
 See May an employer offer more generous earned paid sick time policies than those required by the Act?
-See also Is an employer that front loads earned paid sick time required to provide additional accrual or carryover?
+See also Can an employer front load earned paid sick time?

 Example 1.
 Employer with 15 or more employees.
 Employee A accrues 40 hours of earned paid sick time in Year 1 and does not use any of the accrued time.
-The proposed rule would allow Employee A to carry forward the 40 hours of accrued but unused earned paid sick time to Year 2 (unless the employer exercises its buy back option pursuant to Arizona Revised Statutes § 23-372(D)(4)).
+Employee A will carry forward the 40 hours of accrued but unused earned paid sick time to Year 2 (unless the employer exercises its buy back option pursuant to Arizona Revised Statutes § 23-372(D)(4)).
 Assuming the employer did not buy back hours pursuant to Arizona Revised Statutes § 23-372(D)(4), Employee A remains entitled to accrue another 40 hours of earned paid sick time in Year 2 (for a maximum balance of 80 hours).
 If, at the end of Year 2, Employee A has 80 hours of unused earned paid sick time and the employer does not exercise its buyback option pursuant to Arizona Revised Statutes § 23-372(D)(4), Employee A is entitled to carry forward only 40 hours of earned paid sick time into Year 3 (though they may accrue another 40 hours in the course of Year 3).
 NOTE: Subject to the employer's agreement to be more generous than the Act requires, Employee A may only use 40 hours of earned paid sick time in any given year.

 Example 2.
 Employer with fewer than 15 employees.
 Employee B accrues 24 hours of earned paid sick time in Year 1 and does not use any of the accrued time.
-The proposed rule would allow Employee A to carry forward the 24 hours of accrued but unused earned paid sick time to Year 2 (unless the employer exercises its buy back option pursuant to Arizona Revised Statutes § 23-372(D)(4)).
+Employee A will carry forward the 24 hours of accrued but unused earned paid sick time to Year 2 (unless the employer exercises its buy back option pursuant to Arizona Revised Statutes § 23-372(D)(4)).
 Assuming the employer did not buy back hours pursuant to Arizona Revised Statutes § 23-372(D)(4), Employee B remains entitled to accrue another 24 hours of earned paid sick time in Year 2 (for a maximum balance of 48 hours).
-If, at the end of Year 2, Employee B has 48 hours of unused earned paid sick time and the employer does not exercise its buyback option pursuant to Arizona Revised Statutes § 23-372(D)(4), Employee B is entitled to carry forward only 24 hours of earned paid sick time into Year 3 (though they may accrue another 24 hours in the course of Year 3).
+If, at the end of Year 2, Employee B has 48 hours of unused earned paid sick time and the employer does not exercise its buyback option pursuant to Arizona Revised Statutes § 23-372(D)(4), Employee B is entitled to carry forward only

+24 hours of earned paid sick time into Year 3 (though they may accrue another 24 hours in the course of Year 3).
 NOTE: Subject to the employer's agreement to be more generous than the Act requires, Employee B may only use 24 hours of earned paid sick time in any given year.